Skip to main content

 Leading the Way

-Research is central to what we do in the College of Engineering at NC State.
+Research with real world impact is central to what we do in the College of Engineering at NC State.
 Through our work, we aim to find the best solutions to some of the world’s most pressing problems.
-College researchers are developing cleaner energy, faster computers, stronger and lighter materials, and better medical devices, among many other initiatives.
+College researchers are developing advanced semiconductors; applied artificial intelligence; stronger and lighter materials; sustainable alternative proteins; collaborative robotics; battery and energy storage systems; and better medical devices, among many other initiatives.

 Behind all this significant work are the people.
 Our faculty members are world leaders in research and innovation.
 They have won 25 NSF CAREER Awards since 2015.
-Nineteen are members of the National Academy of Engineering.
-Three are in the National Inventors Hall of Fame and ten are National Academy of Inventors Fellows.
+Twenty-one are members of the National Academy of Engineering.
+Three are in the National Inventors Hall of Fame and eleven are National Academy of Inventors Fellows.

 The breadth of our programs allows exceptional opportunities for interdisciplinary collaboration, both within and outside the college.
 A number of our faculty members are part of the university-wide Chancellor’s Faculty Excellence Program, in which they work in interdisciplinary clusters to study areas such as carbon electronics and personalized medicine.